-Criteria Pollutant PSD Increment SIL Concentration Criteria Foliutarit Class I Class II Class III PM {2.5} 24-hour $0.27 \mu g/m^3$ $1.2\mu\mathrm{g/m}^3$ $1.2\mu\mathrm{g/m}^3$ PM {2.5} Annual $0.05 \mu g/m^3$ $0.2 \mu\mathrm{g/m}^3$ $0.2 \mu\mathrm{g/m}^3$
+Criteria Pollutant PSD Increment SIL Concentration Criteria Foliutarit Class I Class II Class III PM {2.5} 24-hour $0.27 \mu g/m^3$ $1.2 \mu g/m^3$ $1.2 \mu g/m^3$ PM {2.5} Annual $0.05 \mu g/m^3$ $0.2 \mu g/m^3$ $0.2 \mu g/m^3$

 As explained in the SILs Guidance, SILs are designed to have a role throughout the PSD air quality compliance demonstration.
-A permitting authority that chooses to use SILs should initially compare the modeled concentrations resulting from the proposed source's emissions increase to the appropriate SIL.
+A permitting authority that chooses to use SILs should initially compare the modeled concentrations resulting from the proposed source's emissions increase at the affected emissions units to the appropriate SIL.
 The EPA calls this initial comparison the "Source Impact Analysis."
 Where the proposed source's predicted impacts on air quality concentrations are found at this first stage to be greater than or equal to the appropriate SIL, the analysis should then proceed to a second stage, which involves a cumulative assessment of the air quality in the affected area.
 The "Cumulative Impact Analysis" considers the combined impact of the proposed source or modification and other relevant sources in determining whether there would be a violation of any NAAQS or PSD increment in the affected area and, if so, whether the proposed source or modification would cause or contribute to such violation based on the appropriate SIL.